Compact disc? HA! That will never catch on!

 What is particularly weird, and readily becomes apparent playing the two versions back to back is that, along with the removed sequences, many of the “new” characters that feature in the CD version are not new at all: they were already present in the floppy version.
 The locations were there as well, they were just empty and the player would barely interact with the characters.
 Thus, playing The Scroll feels less like an enhanced version and more like a “director’s cut” that restores the deleted scenes kind of experience.
 Finally, the player gets to experience the “true” version of Daughter of Serpents.
 I guess?

 I really hope to someday get to interview the people who worked on it, otherwise we might never know what actually transpired.
 Or care.

 From Providence to El Cairo

-It does that “suffusing an ordinary situation with dread transforming it slowly with supernatural events and demons from another age/planet” thing surprisingly well.
-If it had been designed with a little more time and care, this would have been the best Lovecraftian inspired adventure game from the 90s, no doubts about it.
+Both games manage to do that “suffusing an ordinary situation with dread transforming it slowly with supernatural events and demons from another age/planet” thing surprisingly well.
+Trust me, this is no ordinary feature, there are several games/movies inspired by the works of the Providence author that fail miserably in the very same endevaor.
+If both titles had been designed with a little more time and care, fleshing out the characters and adding a bit of gameplay, The Scroll could have easily been the best Lovecraftian inspired adventure game from the 90s, no doubts about it.